 - You disconnected the earphones while the phone is busy.

-- Use of faulty or low-quality headphones (that could have caused some damage on the earphone port).
+- Use of faulty or low-quality headphones (that could have caused some damage to the earphone port).

 - These are just a few potential causes, but the truth is, it can just randomly happen for no apparent reason.